 Frequently asked questions

 Flat for Education offers a free 30-day trial with no credit card required.
-The trial includes access to all six new tools, so you can see the full platform before making any decisions.
+The trial includes access to all seven new tools, so you can see the full platform before making any decisions.
 Start at flat.io/edu.

 Related articles: